 According to some research, biologics may work well to decrease fatigue, especially if they work to target these types of cells or their receptors, but right now, more research needs to be done to uncover these mechanisms further.
 Interestingly enough, fatigue levels, as studied in research so far, do not seem to correlate with disease progression or severity.
 This could be why even on a great day with lessened psoriasis symptoms, or when you’re not in a current flare-up, you may still feel incredibly fatigued.

-Understanding more about chronic fatigue and psoriasis
+Learn more about psoriasis fatigue

 While it is hard to separate fatigue caused by conditions like plaque psoriasis from other confounding conditions like depression, anxiety, and the like, it is crucial to find the link and “crack the code” between fatigue and psoriasis, so that individuals with psoriasis can regain the energy they need to keep going on their life journey with a chronic health condition.